jammmo/serene/mkdocs/docs/04_Collections.md

 # 4. Collections

-In this section, we will learn about several more complex types that are built into Serene.
+In this section, we will learn about several of the more complex types that are built into Serene.
+Collections hold a group of objects (typically of the same type), and you can access the elements of the collection using square brackets.
+Here, we'll learn about Array, Vectors, and Regions.

 ## Arrays